-Also, I feel it’s necessary to address the lack of honestly in many blogger’s income reports.
+Also, I feel it’s necessary to address the lack of honesty in many blogger’s income reports.
 I’ve seen a lot where they make it seem so easy to make money blogging, but they don’t really go in-depth on how they are making money.

 Always be wary of this, guys!
 In my income reports, it’s my number one priority to be completely transparent about how this blog is making money (even if it’s not pretty!).

 So, without further ado, let’s get started!

 Affiliate links may be used in this post.
 This means I may receive a commission from them, at no extra cost to you.
 Read my full disclosure here.